City Cast Houston logo

 Explore Sam Houston National Forest this summer.
 (Holger Leue/Getty Images)

-Summer is a time to explore.
-If you’re looking for a perfect escape, Sam Houston National Forest offers hiking, camping, fishing, and hunting, about 50 miles north of Houston.
+If you’re looking for a perfect escape this spring, Sam Houston National Forest offers hiking, camping, fishing, and hunting, about 50 miles north of Houston.
 Let’s take a look at this oasis.

 Let’s Go On A Hike

-For those who love getting lost in nature on a hike, then you’ll enjoy the 129-mile Lone Star Hiking Trail.
-As you hike, you can admire a variety of plants, wildlife, rivers, creeks, lakes, and streams.
-The most popular seasons to hike this trail are the winter and spring because of the weather, but hiking is still possible in the summer months.
-Start your hike in the early morning, so you can finish before noon and make sure to stay hydrated.
+For those who love getting lost in nature, you’ll enjoy the 129-mile Lone Star Hiking Trail, where you can admire various plants, wildlife, rivers, creeks, lakes, and streams.
+The most popular seasons to hike here are winter and spring because of the milder weather.
+As we head into warmer months, beware of the heat, start your hike in the early morning so you can finish before noon, and stay hydrated.

 Let’s Go Camping

-• Cagle, which is along the shoreline of Lake Conroe, has bike trails, hiking, places to picnic, and a new campground area.
+• Cagle, located along the shoreline of Lake Conroe, has bike trails, hiking, places to picnic, and campground areas.
 It’s also great for fishing and water sports.
+Reserve in advance.

-• Double Lake is near Coldspring, Texas and includes a swimming area, beach, and well-equipped camping units with a table, fireplace, tent pad, and other items.
+• Double Lake is near Coldspring, Texas, and includes a swimming area, beach, and well-equipped camping units with a table, fireplace, tent pad, and other items.
 Some camping units also have water, sewer, and electrical hookups.
-For the bike enthusiasts, try their 21-mile mountain bike trail.
+For bike enthusiasts, try their 21-mile mountain bike trail.
+Reserve in advance.

 Let’s Have More Fun

-• Lake Livingston and Lake Conroe both have endless water activities for you to enjoy: fishing to your heart’s content, boating, or a water sports activity.
+• Lake Livingston and Lake Conroe have endless water activities, from fishing to your heart’s content, boating, or a water sports activity.

 • If you plan to hunt deer or small game inside the forest, then make sure to buy the appropriate wildlife management area hunting permit.
 Hunters must also wear orange.

-If this got you itching to explore outdoors, here are more of our favorite outdoor spots around Houston.
-[City Cast Houston 🎧]
+If this got you itching to explore the outdoors, here are more of our favorite outdoor spots around Houston.

 Hey Houston